biol7210-genomes/assemblers/EPGA2.md

 ##System Requirements

-	- Requires GNU C++ to be pre-installed on ones machine
+	Requires GNU C++ to be pre-installed on ones machine

 ##Installation

-	- Copy source code to a new main directory
+	Copy entire source code to a new main directory

 ##Inputs

-	- Accepts paired-end reads that are less than 50bp and has a coverage greater than 100
+	Accepts paired-end reads that are less than 50bp and has a coverage greater than 100

+##Commands to Run Assembler

+	BCALM command: ulimit -n 1100

+	g++ main.cpp -o EPGA -lpthread

+	perl EPGA.pl library.txt K-merLength ThreadNumber  //kmer length <32

+##Outputs

+	Two files: contigSetLong.fa and scaffoldLong.fa

 ##References

 http://www.ncbi.nlm.nih.gov/pubmed/26315905